-- Initiatives that lead to new, innovative directions for investing in New York's future. - Improvements to Capital Program development and delivery with emphasis on new strategies and systems - Efforts to further Capital Program reform and innovation in alignment with the Crowe Audit's recommendations - Facilitate initiatives designed to enhance operational safety MTA-wide for customers and employees - Development of pilot studies in support of these and additional strategic initiatives.
+- Initiatives that lead to new, innovative directions for investing in New York's future. - Improvements to Capital Program development and delivery with emphasis on new strategies and systems - Efforts to further Capital Program reform and innovation in alignment with the Crowe Audit's recommendations - Development of pilot studies in support of these and additional strategic initiatives.